landau/dotfiles/.atom/packages/atom-beautify/README.md

 Open the [Command Palette](https://github.com/atom/command-palette), and type `Beautify`.

-It will only beautify selected text, if a selection is found - if not, the whole file will be beautified.
+It will only beautify selected text if a selection is found -- if not, the whole file will be beautified.

 ### Shortcut